Menu

 Last Updated January 15, 2024

-Play numbering refers to publicity materials such as flyers and posters created to promote the performance.
-It is a valuable resource that allows you to know not only about performances and actors, but also the world at the time.
-In the digital archive, 106 play numbers performed in Yokohama from the Meiji era to Taisho eras are released.
+A play number is a publicity material such as a flyer or poster created to promote the performance.
+It is a valuable resource that allows you to know not only the performance and actor information, but also the social situation at that time.
+In the digital archive, 106 pieces with play numbers performed in Yokohama from the Meiji era to the Taisho era are released.

-Select "Search material", enter "Play number" in the keyword field, check "7: Other" of the material type, and search, and a list of play numbers will be displayed.
-Click the name of the image you want to view, and the details screen will appear.
+Select "Search for materials", enter "with play number" in the keyword column, and check "7: Others" in the material type to search, and a list of play numbers will be displayed.
+Click the image name you want to view and the details screen will be displayed.

 In the digital archive, you can see high-definition images.